What is a complaint?

 What help is available?

 We will ensure that you have the help you need to make a complaint, should you wish to do so.
-We have shared copies of our Complaints Policy (PDF, 613KB) with the tenants and service users that we support, in a format which is accessible.
-We can provide copies of this policy in Easy Read (PDF, 1.7MB) , audio, braille, and many languages other than English.
+Here is a copy of our Complaints Guide (PDF, 613KB).
+We can provide copies of this policy in Easy Read (PDF, 1.7MB), audio, braille, and many languages other than English.
 If you would like us to send you a copy of our Complaints Policy in any of these formats, please let us know.

 The Scottish Housing Regulator has also published an information leaflet for tenants about Complaints and Significant Performance Failures.